Instagram Training Series: #Hashtags!

-Charlotte is overflowing with amazing breweries, and many of them are crushing it at the social game.
+Charlotte, NC is overflowing with amazing breweries like Commoners, and many of them are crushing it at the social game.
 Make a list of 4 or 5 of your favorites and watch what they do.
 Here’s a few of our faves:

 If you hit those links on a computer, you can hover over the posts and see how many likes, views, comments, etc they got.
 See one with a high number…ask WHY?

 - Is it the photo?
-(Do beer fans like behind the scenes brewing shots, food shots, venue shots, or do they like to see THE BEER?)
+(Do beer fans like behind the brewing shots, food shots, venue shots, people, or do they like to see The Beer?)

 - Is it the format?
 (Notice engagement on videos or galleries vs static posts.)

 - Could it be the caption?
-(Are they funny, educational, informative, fun?)
+(Are they funny, educational, informative, edgy?)